Coal Storage and Distribution

-I am indebted to David Smith of Askham Bryan for the following story.
+I am indebted to David Smith of Acaster Malbis for the following story.

 “I still have my great grandmother, Sarah’s, notebook in which she recorded orders for coal from local residents.
 James’ brothers were also businessmen in York.
 One of these was Thomas Air, a well-known Ouse waterman”.

 We are here concerned mainly with the Air family.
 David writes “My mother, Rose, was a member of the Air family of York.
 She died in 2018.
 She told me about her parents and grandparents, about the family house and coal business, as well as about the extended Air family.”
 In nineteenth and early twentieth century York the Air family were variously pub landlords, shipbuilders, shipping operators, watermen and coal merchants.

 Kelly’s Directory of 1913, for example, listed a number of members of the Air family:

 James Henry Air, coal dealer, 2 Cherry Street